-The Company has adopted the Risk Management Policy and other procedures to identify, mitigate and manage these risks.
+The Company has completed a Corporate Risk Register and other procedures to identify, mitigate and manage these risks.
 These policies are updated from time to time as the Board considers appropriate in the circumstances for the management of the Company's risk profile.

-- 8. Principle 8: Remunerate fairly and responsibly companies should ensure that the level and composition of remuneration is sufficient and reasonable and that its relationship to performance is clear - 8.1 Recommendation 8.1
+8. Principle 8: Remunerate fairly and responsibly - companies should ensure that the level and composition of remuneration is sufficient and reasonable and that its relationship to performance is clear

-- (a) have a remuneration committee which: - (i) has at least three members, a majority of whom are independent directors; and - (ii) is chaired by an independent director, and disclose: - (A) the charter of the committee; - (B) the members of the committee; and - (C) as at the end of each reporting period, the number of times the committee met throughout the period and the individual attendances of the members at those meetings; or - (b) if it does not have a remuneration committee, disclose that fact and the processes it employs for setting the level and composition of remuneration for directors and senior executives and ensuring that such remuneration is appropriate and not excessive.
+- (a) have a remuneration committee which:

+- (i) has at least three members, a majority of whom are independent directors; and

+- (ii) is chaired by an independent director, and disclose:

+- (A) the charter of the committee;

+- (B) the members of the committee; and

+- (C) as at the end of each reporting period, the number of times the committee met throughout the period and the individual attendances of the members at those meetings; or - (b) if it does not have a remuneration committee, disclose that fact and the processes it employs for setting the level and composition of remuneration for directors and senior executives and ensuring that such remuneration is appropriate and not excessive.